graphprotocol/graph-improvement-proposals/gips/0046-l2-migration-helpers.md

 Once this second transaction succeeds, the subgraph will be published in L2 and the owner will have an amount of signal corresponding to the amount of GRT that was sent from L1 (note this is different from the signal in L1 due to GIP-0039).
 No curation tax will be charged when minting this signal.

+The subgraph in L2 will have a subgraph ID that is different from L1, but that can be computed deterministically from the L1 subgraph ID, similarly to [how Arbitrum does address aliasing](https://developer.arbitrum.io/arbos/l1-to-l2-messaging#address-aliasing).

 ## Curation migration

 Once a Subgraph Owner migrates a subgraph to L2, the L1 subgraph will appear as deprecated, but the L1 GNS will also record that it was migrated to L2.